City Bank’s Q3 profit surges 41%

 The bank reported a profit after tax (PAT) of Tk 200.71 crore in July-September, a significant jump from Tk 141.44 crore during the same period last year.

-The bank's consolidated earnings per share (EPS) rose to Tk 1.49 from Tk 1.05 year-over-year, as disclosed on the Dhaka Stock Exchange (DSE) website.
+The bank's consolidated earnings per share (EPS) rose to Tk 1.49 from Tk 1.05 year-over-year, as disclosed on the Dhaka Stock Exchange (DSE) website yesterday.

 "EPS growth resulted from substantial gains in investment income, commission, exchange, and brokerage, leading to higher operating profits and PAT," City Bank stated.